nextmv-io/tutorials/connect-your-model-python/README.md

 For each of the examples, you will find two directories:

 * `original`: the original example without any modifications.
-* `nextmv-ified`: the example converted into a Nextmv Application.
+* `nextmv-ified`: the example converted into a Nextmv application.

 Go into each directory for instructions about running the decision model.